DFLLinton/Monty-Hall-Problem/README.md

-# The Monty Hall Illusion Simulator
+# The Monty Hall Problem Simulator

 My program simulates outcomes of the Monty Hall games.
 The user can choose to use the 'stick' or 'switch' strategy and observe the outcome.